-LIMITED FIRST EDITION - COMING SOON
+LIMITED FIRST EDITION - AVAILABLE NOW

 Kayden Phoenix is a third generation Chicana from East LA.
 When she was thinking of a superhero to create, she reached into her past.
 Who was my hero growing up?

 So she created a superhero that dances folklorico.